-Partnering with Peace Parks Foundation, a transfrontier conservation NGO, De Beers Group will translocate around 200 elephants a staggering 1,700km from its Venetia Limpopo Nature Reserve (VLNR) in South Africa to Mozambique.
-This incredible move is part of a major conservation effort to protect the welfare of wildlife in South Africa and, in turn, to help restore Mozambique’s elephant population.
+Partnering with Peace Parks Foundation, a transfrontier conservation NGO, De Beers Group has translocated the first 101 elephants, a staggering 1,700km from its Venetia Limpopo Nature Reserve (VLNR) in South Africa to Mozambique.
+This incredible move is part of a major conservation effort to protect the welfare of the elephants and wider ecosystem.

 First established in the 1990s, the 32,000 hectare VLNR was formed through the purchase and amalgamation of 21 farms.
 Initially introducing 43 elephants, as of the beginning of 2018 the reserve was home to around 270 of them, as a result of natural population growth, which is well beyond the reserve’s carrying capacity of 70 elephants.
 A nice problem to have, one might think.
 However, a result of having too many of these majestic creatures poses a serious risk to the survival of other flora and fauna at the VLNR, with trees and plant-life – many of which are relied upon by other wildlife on the reserve – being destroyed by the elephants.
 In order to alleviate this, this exciting and ecosystem-saving initiative saw the first elephants moved to Zinave National Park in central Mozambique earlier this year.